[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 This page has been translated by machine translation.
 View original

-Hello, I'm Keema.
+Hello, I'm kema.

 I hope this serves as a reference for how to open firewall holes when adding search functionality to AI agents.

-1. What This Hands-On Will Build
+1. What We'll Build in This Hands-On

 • Single VPC, single AZ.
 Three-tier subnets (workload / public(NAT) / firewall)